 The best content for Facebook is inspirational, educational, and quick.
 (At PicMonkey, we use our 30-second-or-less “Didja Know” series to give feature tips and tease longer videos.)

 Grab your audience’s attention in the first 5 seconds.
 Says Landa, “You’re fighting against the feed.”

 YouTube video tips:

-- The optimal size for YouTube videos is 1280 x 720 pixels.
-(Psst!
-Download our cheat sheet to get the skinny on optimal video sizes for all platforms.)
+The optimal size for YouTube videos is 1280 x 720 pixels.

 Regardless of where you post your videos, it’s important to create a consistent look and feel.
 Cultivate a unique voice and use branded title and end screens and graphics.
 Using uniform graphics and a watermark will add to your production values and make your videos seem more professional.
 Check out this video to see how PicMonkey uses graphics, fonts, and slides to keep our branding consistent.
 (Plus, it’ll teach you how to make a YouTube thumbnail.
 Yay multitasking!)